 Many phytonutrients that go beyond the scope of this article can help absorb these rogue electrons throughout the body – mitigating damage to our own tissues and helping normal cells function properly.

-First, a healthy gut microbiome helps process food compounds, but also produces natural antioxidants in return.
+First, a healthy gut microbiome helps process food compounds but also produces natural antioxidants in return.
 For instance, Bacillus indicus, a spore probiotic found in Megaspore produces natural carotenoids that may have prebiotic effects later in the gut in addition to their antioxidant properties.

-While a less common concern, high intake of antioxidants in the absence of need is not preferred, as antioxidants without electrons to mop up can become pro-oxidants themselves.
+While a less common concern, a high intake of antioxidants in the absence of need is not preferred, as antioxidants without electrons to mop up can become pro-oxidants themselves.

 I like the everyday immune support balance of herbs and polyphenols found in MegaMune by Microbiome Labs.